-Undercut: A area where the bank overhangs the water, is another good place to look for trout.
+Undercut: In area where the bank overhangs the water, is another good place to look for trout.
 Undercuts are usually formed on the outside of a curve, where fast moving water cuts the channel more deeply than it does on the inside.
 There is usually a nice, deep lie at the bottom of the channel.

-Riffle: In area where friction breaks up a stretch of water.
-Riffles are usually caused by beds of small to medium sized boulders.
 Pools are wide, deep sections of water.
 Salmon usually rest in the slow water at the bottom of the pool.
 They tend to feed at the head or tail of the pool, because there is a constriction there to funnel food items together.